skejserjensen/BashBuilder/README.md

 The build script functions much like git hooks which means that the only value BashBuilder is concerned about is the scripts exit code, BashBuilder follows the same conventions as git hooks which means that if the exit code is zero then the scripts ran with success and everything else is a failure and will be reported.

 Also a file name is given to the build scripts as a command line argument, you can use this file to log what part of the build that failed as BashBuilder will included it in the email as extra information.
 Some examples of how build scripts can be written are stored in the "/scripts" folder found in the root of the repository.

-## Todo
-+ Add support for Subversion and Mercurial.
-+ Make the branch extracted by BashBuilder a configurable parameter.

 ##License
 The program is licensed under version 3 of the GPL, and a copy of the license is bundled with the program.